Convert Instructor-led Training (ILT) to Virtual Instructor-led Training (VILT)

 Virtual Instructor-led Training (VILT) to the rescue

-The general understanding is that a VILT is just taking an existing ILT and conducting it using a conferencing facility such as Microsoft Teams, WebEx, Adobe Connect and the likes – Nothing could be further from the truth.
+The general understanding is that Virtual Instructor-led Training(VILT) is just taking an existing Instructor-led Training(ILT) and conducting it using a conferencing facility such as Microsoft Teams, WebEx, Adobe Connect, and the like – Nothing could be further from the truth.
 While the overall format and the kind of training materials used (such as the instructor presentation slides, the participant guide etc.) remain the same, what happens during a VILT can be a whole lot different than an ILT.

 So, what is different in a VILT?